 Abstract

 This review paper examines the role of biofertilizers and Integrated Nutrient Management (INM) in enhancing the growth, yield, and soil fertility of transplanted rice.
 Biofertilizers, which include beneficial microorganisms, contribute to soil nutrient cycling, nitrogen fixation, and overall plant health, while INM combines organic, inorganic, and biological inputs to optimize nutrient availability.
 The synergistic effects of these practices have shown promising results in improving rice productivity, soil structure, and sustainability in rice farming systems.
-The paper explores various studies that highlight the effectiveness of biofertilizers and INM in improving soil health, increasing nutrient use efficiency, and reducing dependency on chemical fertilizers.
+The paper explores various studies that highlight the effectiveness of biofertilizers and INM in enhancing soil health, increasing nutrient use efficiency, and reducing dependency on chemical fertilizers.
 Furthermore, it discusses the potential challenges and future directions for integrating these practices into modern rice cultivation for long-term agricultural sustainability.

 Keywords: Biofertilizers, INM, Nitrogen Fixation, Rice, Sustainability.